preslavsh/fmiup/1-intro/Introduction-to-CPP.md

 is like to get a translator who translates the book from english to bulgarian in real time.

+## Use of c++?

+- game development ( logic and interfaces, engines)
+- 3D rendering
+- firmware ( low level software for hardware: circuit boards)
+- software, which needs speed and doesn't have a lot of resources

 ## What are we going to use?

 - Visual Studio